-The duration of the game shall be two equal periods of 45 minutes, unless otherwise mutually agreed upon, subject to the following: (a) Allowance shall be made in either period for all time lost through accident or other cause, the amount of which shall be a matter for the discretion of the Referee; (b) Time shall be extended to permit a penalty-kick being taken at or after the expiration of the normal period in either half.
+The duration of the game shall be two equal periods of 45 minutes, unless otherwise mutually agreed upon, subject to the following:

-At half-time the interval shall not exceed five minutes except by consent of the Referee.
+- (a) Allowance shall be made in either period for all time lost through substitution, the transport from the field of injured players, time-wasting or other cause, the amount of which shall be a matter for the discretion of the Referee: - (b) Time shall be extended to permit a penalty-kick being taken at or after the expiration of the normal period in either half. - At half-time the interval shall not exceed five minutes except by consent of the Referee.